Sirajganj District: Transport

 Sirajganj District's transportation system is very good.
 It has the most important highway and railway of Bangladesh which connects the entire North Bengal and a part of South Bengal with the rest of the country.
 It is very easy to travel through the district because of its great transport system.
 It has the 2nd largest bridge Jamuna Bridge and the largest railway bridge of Bangladesh.
 Sirajganj District is also famous for its River-ports.

 Like many other districts in Bangladesh, Sirajganj is also a district with many rivers.
 The main bridges are Bangabandhu Multipurpose Bridge over the River Jamuna, Nalka Bridge Over the River Foljodre, Eliot Bridge etc.

 Education

 There are 3 medical colleges in the district, the public Shaheed M. Monsur Ali Medical College, established in 2014, the private North Bengal Medical College & Hospital, established in 2000, and the private Khwaja Yunus Ali Medical College & Hospital, established in 2005.
 They are respectively allowed to admit 65, 85, and 95 students annually.

 There are 2 universities in the district, the public Rabindra University, established in 2017 and the private Khwaja Yunus Ali University, established in 2012.

 There are 6 government colleges under National University in the district.
-They are Islamia Government College, Government Akbar Ali College, Sirajganj Government College, Government Kazipur Mansur Ali College, Government Rashidazzoha Womens College, Government Shahjadpur College.
+They are Islamia Government College, Government Akbar Ali College, Sirajganj Government College, Government Kazipur Mansur Ali College, Government Rashidazzoha Women's College, Government Shahjadpur College.

 There are 3 government high schools in the district.
 They are Bonowari Lal Government High School, Saleha Ishaque Government Girls High School and Kazipur A.M.U.
 Government Girls High School.